chataignault/numerics/ieeextreme19/README.md

 Calculate the expected value of XOR operations raised to power k across all possible non-empty subsequences of an input array.

-### Ladder (complete)
-`ladder.py`, `ladder_solution.py`, `ladder.md`

-Reverse-engineer and optimize a Monte Carlo simulation algorithm.
-The problem involves computing the probability that two random sequences of 1s and 2s, both summing to n, are identical.
-**Full mathematical derivation and solution provided in `ladder.md`.**

 ### Sequence Decomposition
 `sequence_decomposition.py`

 Decompose a sequence into fortune cookie patterns following a specific state machine (0→1→1→2→0→1→2).
 Uses greedy matching to identify and extract complete fortune patterns from the input stream.

-### Shailesh Triplet (complete)
-`shailesh_triplet.py`

-Find triplets (a, b, c) where a = b + c and k = a XOR b XOR c.
-Solution identifies valid triplets based on divisibility and power-of-two properties.

 ### Stable Power Network
 `stable_power_network.py`